-Ideally, you should get in touch with your GP as soon as you suspect that you have been infected.
+Ideally, you should get in touch with your private GP as soon as you suspect that you have been infected.

 It is highly recommended that you do it over the phone before you visit your GP practice because measles spreads very easily and you would risk infecting others too.